NRC Research Associates Help EAR Program Solve Transportation Issues

 Associates have worked on topics as diverse as nanoadditives for concrete and asphalt, alternative intersection and interchange design, and modeling to predict collisions based on driver behavior and environmental conditions.
 A list of current FHWA research opportunities can be found here.

-The EAR program's Research Associates Program 2018 summary document contains descriptions of some of the research projects that the resident fellows have been involved in during their respective tenures at FHWA.
+The EAR program's Exploratory Advanced Research Program Research Associates Program 2021 summary document contains descriptions of some of the research projects that the resident fellows have been involved in during their respective tenures at FHWA.

 The EAR program publication FHWA Research Associateship Program Highlights: Where Are They Now? provides an overview of RAP and profiles four of the program's alumni who have gone on to work in industry, academia, and government.